tinymce/tinymce-docs/enterprise/server/configure.md

 - `http://server.example.com/editor.php`
 - `http://server.example.com/subpage/editor.php`

-Add `http://server.example.com` to the `allowed-origins` list.
+Add `server.example.com` to the `allowed-origins` list.

 If users load {{site.productname}} from the following URLs:

 - `https://server.example.com/editor.php`
 - `http://server.example.com/subpage/editor.php`

-Add `http://server.example.com` and `https://server.example.com` to the `allowed-origins` list.
+Add `server.example.com` to the `allowed-origins` list because the scheme is ignored.

 If users load {{site.productname}} from the following URLs:

 - `https://server.example.com/editor.php`
 - `https://server.example.com/`

-Add `https://server.example.com` to the `allowed-origins` list.
+Add `server.example.com` to the `allowed-origins` list.

 If users load {{site.productname}} from the following URLs:

 - `http://oneserver.example.com/editor.php`
 - `http://twoserver.example.com/subpage/editor.php`

-Add `http://oneserver.example.com` and `http://twoserver.example.com` to the`allowed-origins` list.
+Add `oneserver.example.com` and `twoserver.example.com` to the`allowed-origins` list.

-> **Note:** If some of your URLs include a port then add an entry with and without the port.
-The value of the `Origin` header may be different across browsers.
-Add both to be safe.

 If users load {{site.productname}} from the following URLs:

 - `http://server.example.com:8080/editor.php`

-Add `http://server.example.com:8080` and `http://server.example.com` to the `allowed-origins` list.
+Add `server.example.com` to the `allowed-origins` list because the port is ignored.

 If users load {{site.productname}} from the following URLs:

 - `https://server.example.com:9000/editor.php`

-Add `https://server.example.com:9000` and `https://server.example.com` to the `allowed-origins` list.
+Add `server.example.com` to the `allowed-origins` list because the scheme and the port are ignored.

 |               |                     |             |